ds-jeanchoi/aki_mm/README.md

 > See datils in website https://github.com/rapidsai/cuml

 ### Run model
-> Specify which data your are running for : "SNUH", "SNUH_test", "KMC"  in -run
+> Specify which data you are running for : "SNUH", "SNUH_test", "KMC"  in -run

 > Specify input file path in -input
 ```